Loading…

 Catherine Boddie

 Catherine was a teen librarian for 12 years before moving into the Teen Services Supervisor role at Arapahoe Libraries.
-She has spent lots of time visiting schools and talking about books.
+She has spent spent most of her career focused on community outreach, mentoring, and training.

 ES